Köln-Chorweiler station

 Köln-Chorweiler is a combined light rail and railway station situated at Chorweiler, Cologne in western Germany.
-It is served by the S11 line of the Rhine-Ruhr S-Bahn and line 15 of Cologne Stadtbahn.
+It is served by the S11 line of the Cologne S-Bahn and line 15 of Cologne Stadtbahn.
 It is classified by Deutsche Bahn as a category 4 station.

 History

 The genesis of the joint Stadtbahn and S-Bahn station and the railway lines on which it lies, is closely linked to the development of a large housing estate of Chorweiler.
 Both the S-Bahn line, a loop from the Cologne–Neuss railway, as well as the Stadtbahn line, an extension of the line to Longerich, were built before the actual start of construction of the estate on a green-field site.
 The staggered start-up was based on the progress of construction of the residential buildings: the former tram line 9 operated to Chorweiler from 17 November 1973, while the S-Bahn line S11 ran to Chorweiler from 1 June 1975 and was extended to Chorweiler Nord on 22 May 1977.